5cover/portfolio/doc/pages/home page.md

 (add main image field) - background will serve for the project page

+Tags are links that lead to a search for that tag.

 ### Contact

 Resume button - increase opacity and sigly embiggen on hover.